Spurs vs. Lakers Player Props Betting Odds

 |3PM

-- Wembanyama has hit 1.3 three-pointers per game, which is less than his over/under in Wednesday's game (1.5).
+- Wembanyama, at 1.4 three-pointers made per game, averages 0.1 less than his over/under on Friday.

 Get Wembanyama gear at Fanatics!